CronoxAU/100-days-of-code/log.md

 **Thoughts**: Getting Git set-up was suprisingly frustrating but I think it is working as needed now.
 [CodinGame](https://www.codingame.com) came along at exactly the right time to provide a nice distraction and some good fun.

+### Day 10: January 28th, 2017

+**Today's Progress**: More playing around with CodingGame.
+Also made a little bit of progress on the Simon game, getting the flashing system working.

+**Thoughts**: [CodinGame](https://www.codingame.com) continues to be good fun.
+The UI is not the best in the world but the games are enjoyable and the ability to select from so many different languags should make this a toll I go back to when learning something new.

+Progress on somin was slow, hopefully I will do better tomorrow.

+### Day 11: January 29th, 2017

+**Today's Progress**: More CodingGame and got the basic structure for my Simon game working.

+**Thoughts**: Very happy to get some progress on the Simon game.
+I am mostly following along with some tutorials but it's been a great project so far and I am picking up a lot about javascript objects.